-IRM’s qualifications are delivered and assessed in English.
-If English is not your first language, we recommend you have an Academic IELTS score of 6.0 (with no element less than 5.5) or equivalent evidence of competence in the English language, before beginning your studies.
+IRM's qualifications are delivered and assessed in English.
+If you are a non-UK student, and English is not your first langauge, we recommend you have an Academic IELTS score of 6.0 (with no element less than 5.5) or equivalent evidence of competence in the English language, before commencing your studies.

 How long does it take to complete?

 There are two enrolment periods each year and students should consider the time commitment for study before enrolling on the course; the Certificate can be completed within 5-10 months, and study time available will depend on when the full course fees have been paid for the enrolment period open at that time. students enrolling later in the enrolment period will need to consider the amount of time remaining to study fo rtheir scheduled exam session before enrolling on to the course.

 The course consists of two modules which are studied together.
 The exams for both are sat in the same exam period that relates to their enrolment window.

 Qualification Completion Time Limit

 Students undertaking the International Certificate in Enterprise Risk Management qualification must complete the qualification within two years of enrolling as a student.
 Three attempts are permitted within this timeframe.
 After this point, students will be required to re-enrol and pay a further enrolment fee.